ho-nl/magento2-ReachDigital_ProophEventStore/README.md

 https://github.com/prooph/proophessor-do

 ## When to use ES?
+- When you are creating new entities
-When you are creating new entities.
+- When you are creating new Commands
-When you want to have a high development velocity.
+- When you want to have a high development velocity

 ## Building your own ES based module